LaurenceWarne/rom-party.el/README.md

 ## Customization

 If you're finding it too difficult (or too easy!), the best way to alter the difficulty is by modifying `rom-party-prompt-filter`.
-The function takes a candidate prompt (e.g. `ggi`) and the words matching it - a `nil` values means don't use the prompt.
+The function takes a candidate prompt (e.g. `ggi`) and the words matching it - a `nil` value means don't use the prompt.
 E.g.

 ```elisp
 (setq rom-party-prompt-filter (lambda (prompt words) (>= (length words) 10)))